 Overview

-Cohen Milstein, as Lead Counsel, represents Southeastern Pennsylvania Transportation Authority (SEPTA) and other investors who purchased or held shares of Orthofix between October 11, 2022 and September 12, 2023, inclusive in this securities fraud class action against Orthofix Medical Inc. and SeaSpine Holdings Corporation and certain of their senior executives
+Cohen Milstein, as Lead Counsel, represents Southeastern Pennsylvania Transportation Authority (SEPTA), who brings securities fraud claims on behalf of all investors who purchased or acquired shares of Orthofix common stock between October 11, 2022 and September 12, 2023, inclusive in this securities fraud class action against Orthofix Medical Inc. and SeaSpine Holdings Corporation and certain of their senior executives

 Case Background